stabbedbybrick/freevine/README.md

 ### Freevine
 Download videos from free streaming services

+### Update
+Clone or download the main branch to get the most recent fixes and updates Download the releases to get the latest stable version

 #### Features:
 - [x] Movies & TV-series
 - [x] Episode selection and batch options